czgaming94/neon/README.md

 ### GUI Handles
 The GUI lib brings a few handles and callbacks that allow the user to have full control.
 ##### :new()
 > Create a new instance of the GUI.
-This is used for when you do not when every element in one GUI.
+This is used for when you do not want every element in one GUI.
 > An example of two GUIs would be a `mainMenu` and `pauseMenu`
 ##### :duplicate(item)
 > Creates a new instance of an already existing item.